Unboxed-Software/solana-course/content/token-program.md

 Below is what `createAccount` does under the hood.

-1. Use `getMint` retrieve the data associated with the `mint`
+1. Use `getMint` to retrieve the data associated with the `mint`
-2. Use `getAccountLenForMint` to calculates the space needed for the token account
+2. Use `getAccountLenForMint` to calculate the space needed for the token account
-3. Use `getMinimumBalanceForRentExemption` to calculates the lamports needed for rent exemption
+3. Use `getMinimumBalanceForRentExemption` to calculate the lamports needed for rent exemption
 4. Create a new transaction using `createAccount` and `createInitializeAccountInstruction`.
-Note that the `createAccount` below is from `@solana/web3.js` to create a generic new account and `createInitializeAccountInstruction` uses the new account to create the new token account
+Note that the `createAccount` below is from `@solana/web3.js` and used to create a generic new account.
+The `createInitializeAccountInstruction` uses this new account to create the new token account

 ```tsx
 const mintState = await getMint(connection, mint, confirmOptions?.commitment, programId);